Tampa, FL

 Our analysis of USF-COM:

-A student taking student loans for all 4 years of medical school at USF-COM, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $338,329.
+A student taking student loans for all 4 years at USF-COM, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $338,329.
 Estimate repayment with the SDN School Loan Repayment Calculator.

-The cost of living at USF-COM is among the top 18% of all medical schools.
+The cost of living at USF-COM is among the top 18% of all similar schools.
 Take this into consideration when considering loan burden.

 School Address: MDC 54, 12901 Bruce B Downs Blvd, Tampa, FL 33612